aramydEEE/alx-system_engineering-devops/0x00-shell_basics/README.md

 TASK 6 : Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 TASK 7 : Move the file betty from /tmp/ to /tmp/my_first_directory.
 TASK 8 : Delete the file betty.
-The file betty is in /tmp/my_first_directory
+The file betty is in /tmp/my_first_directory TASK 9 : Delete the directory my_first_directory that is in the /tmp directory.